IRCAD/sight/libs/ui/base/README.md

 - **Action**:  defines the action registry for the graphical interface services
 - **detail**: internal mechanism: provides the instances of the factory registry
-- **macro**: defines the macro which registers internaly the uiser interfaces services
+- **macro**: defines the macro which registers internally the user interfaces services
-- **Menu**: defines a registry which handles xml definitions of a grafical menu
+- **Menu**: defines a registry which handles xml definitions of a graphical menu
-- **MenuBar**: defines a registry which handles xml definitions of a grafical menu bar
+- **MenuBar**: defines a registry which handles xml definitions of a graphical menu bar
-- **ToolBar**: defines a registry which handles xml definitions of a grafical tool bar
+- **ToolBar**: defines a registry which handles xml definitions of a graphical tool bar
-- **View**: defines a registry which handles xml definitions of a grafical generic view manager
+- **View**: defines a registry which handles xml definitions of a graphical generic view manager

 ### _view_